felipsant/participacaoLucros/README.md

         Open the solution file ParticipacaoLucros.sln.
         Build it.
 In the Test Explorer Windows, both Integration and Unit Tests should appear.
         If you have a running solution, all the tests should pass.

+3 - Database Interaction

+    3.1 - Currently I am only saving the last result received by sending a Post Request to the method Funcionarios.

+4 - Current Methods:
+    Funcionarios - Post or Update.
+Funcionarios/ To register new Funcionarios over the solution Funcionarios - Get.
+Funcionarios/ To see the current list of Funcionarios Funcionarios_CalculaLucros - Get.
+Funcionarios/CalculaLucros/{total_disponibilizado} To run the CalculaLucros and get the RetornoLucros model as return.